indiqusdocs/apiculus/docs/Subscribers/Compute/WindowsInstances/WindowsInstanceOperations.md

 To view all available Instance operations, navigate to the [Windows Instances Screen](AboutWindowsInstances), select a Windows Instance, and access the **Operations** tab.

-Yntraa cloud console provides the options to perform common operations on Windows Instances.
+Apiculus cloud console provides the options to perform common operations on Windows Instances.

 - **Restart Instance** - use this option to perform a quick reboot on your Instance.
 This is a simple restart, and no data will be lost.
 - **Force Stop Instance**- to force stop a running or a hung Windows Instance.